MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Set-AdfsAzureMfaTenant.md

 ```

 ## DESCRIPTION
-The **Set-AdfsAzureMfaTenant** cmdlet enables an Active Directory Federation Services (AD FS) farm to use -Factor Authentication (MFA) after a certificate has been created and registered in the Azure Active Directory (AD) tenant.
+The **Set-AdfsAzureMfaTenant** cmdlet enables an Active Directory Federation Services (AD FS) farm to use Azure AD Multi-Factor Authentication (MFA) after a certificate has been created and registered in the Azure Active Directory (AD) tenant.

 ## EXAMPLES